huonw/rust-resource-management/slides/slides.md

 <div class="notes">

 How are we going to get there?
-There'll be 3 sets of exercises: first Rust's approach to resource management, then looking at borrowing, how we can work with resources without also having to manage them.
+There'll be 3 sets of exercises: first Rust's approach to resource management, then looking at borrowing, which is how we can work with resources without also having to manage them, and finally, we're going to finish the project.

 </div>

 - ⇒ *Introduction*
-- Resource Management
+- Resource management
-- Mutation and Borrowing
+- Mutation and borrowing
--
+- Putting it together

-TODO

 # Interlude: Setup